DNA Testing – Ontario, CA

 Workforce Screening, Digitally Delivered

-Paternity Testing in Ontario, California
+Paternity Testing in Ontario CA

 There are several types of DNA testing services that are offered at our Ontario testing centers to validate close family relationships.
 The most commonly ordered DNA test is a legal paternity test to conclusively establish whether or not a man is the biological father of a child.
 Health Street’s 21 marker DNA paternity testing is the state of the art.
 Our paternity test results are statistically conclusive at the rate of 99.9% or greater.